 "The goal at Anzhi is to achieve something from a region that has not been explored and to bring this team, through a nice football philosophy, to a better standing in the world of football.
 And that is it."

-High intentions indeed, but those goals certainly remain unrealized.
-A third-place finish in last season’s Russian Premier League, meaning failure in the quest for Champions League qualification, and defeat on penalties in the Russian Cup final to CSKA Moscow hardly represents an exceptional return on Kerimov’s sizable outlay.
+High intentions indeed, but those goals certainly remain unrealised.
+A third-place finish in last season’s Russian Premier League, meaning failure in the quest for Champions League qualification, and defeat on penalties in the Russian Cup final to CSKA Moscow hardly represents an exceptional return on Kerimov’s sizeable outlay.

 There is dissent amongst the Anzhi support too.
 A banner at the Russian Cup final mocked Guus Hiddink, depicting the coach tumbling down a flight of stairs accompanied by the headline “step by step” - the Dutchman’s habitual response whenever questioned about his team’s lack of achievement.

-Though the club has fallen short of silverware again this season, its Premier League finish does represent the single greatest achievement in the club’s history - and Eto’o played a decisive role in securing it.
+Though the club have fallen short of silverware again this season, their Premier League finish does represent the single greatest achievement in the club’s history - and Eto’o played a decisive role in securing it.

-Undoubtedly, if Anzhi is to mount a serious trophy-winning campaign next season the Cameroonian will be an essential cog - although, judging by the dip in form that followed Christopher Samba’s exit from the club in January, a center back may be a necessary signing this summer.
+Undoubtedly, if Anzhi are to mount a serious trophy-winning campaign next season the Cameroonian will be an essential cog - although, judging by the dip in form that followed Christopher Samba’s exit from the club in January, a centre-half may be a necessary signing this summer.

-Mere hours before Eto’o was sealing third place in a 2-1 win over Lokomotiv Moscow in the penultimate game of the season, two car bombs killed three and wounded dozens in Makhachkala - a terrifying reminder of the insurgency rooted in two post-Soviet wars in neighboring Chechnya.
-Anzhi has not altered that impression of Dagestan and is yet to make enough of an impact on the world stage to be the transformative symbol the region is yearning for.
+Mere hours before Eto’o was sealing third place in a 2-1 win over Lokomotiv Moscow in the penultimate game of the season, two car bombs killed three and wounded dozens in Makhachkala - a terrifying reminder of the insurgency rooted in two post-Soviet wars in neighbouring Chechnya.
+Anzhi have not altered that impression of Dagestan and are yet to make enough of an impact on the world stage to be the transformative symbol the region is yearning for.